 Trying to calculate your capital gains rate?
 Did you know that many, but not all, states impose state-level capital gains in addition to federal capital gains taxes?
-To make matters more complicated, not every state uses the same methodology.
-The map and chart below depict the combined state & federal top marginal tax rate on capital gains.
+To make matters more complicated not every state uses the same methodology.

 Click or touch a state name for more information

 There are two types of capital gains: long-term and short-term.
 Any asset held for less than a year is considered short term and is subject to a different capital gains structure, usually ordinary income.

 Other sold assets will be taxed at long-term capital gains rates.
 The Federal rates are 0%, 15%, or 20%, depending on filing status and taxable income.
 Each state may also have a capital gains tax, but each treats them slightly differently.

 If you have a large number of assets there might be a benefit to reside in one of the following states.
 These include Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.